The Bankrate promise

 Frequently asked questions

 If you get divorced and your ex-spouse is an irrevocable beneficiary, you might be in a tough spot.
 You can get them removed from your policy, but only if they agree to forfeit their right to the money.
-If they do not agree to be removed, they will still legally have access to your death benefit and depending on where you live, they may be able to make changes to your policy due to irrevocable beneficiary rights.
+If they do not agree to be removed, they will still legally have access to your death benefit.

 The best life insurance company is different for everyone.
 It depends on the type of policy you need, how much coverage you need, your age, your overall health condition and your budget.
-However, some of the providers that stand out for offering great customer service, financial stability and robust coverage options are Prudential Financial, MetLife, Haven and MassMutual.
+However, some of the major providers that stand out for offering great customer service, financial stability and robust coverage options are Prudential Financial, Nationwide and MassMutual.

 A primary beneficiary means that this person will be paid first when the death benefit of the life insurance policy is paid out, but this is a status that can be changed by the policyholder at any time.
 An irrevocable beneficiary is a person who cannot be removed from receiving the death benefit without their consent, meaning they have the ability to reject a policy change that may affect their status.